 Forked repositories

-Following the spirit of DVCS, each of us forks the repositories from Github to her/his own account.
-We can work on new or ongoing features on our own forks and when we feel it is ready or whenever we want feedback from the rest of the team, then we can open a pull request towards the respective ARGO repository.
+Following the spirit of DVCS, each of us forks the repositories from GitHub to her/his own account.
+We can work on new or on-going features on our own forks and when we feel it is ready or whenever we want feedback from the rest of the team, then we can open a pull request towards the respective ARGO repository.

 Useful information: